yunfeixie233/TextArena/textarena/envs/Debate/README.md

     - **Description**: Number of turns per player
     - **Impact**: Determines the length of the debate

-- `num_judges` (`int`):
+- `jury_size` (`int`):
-    - **Description**: Number of simulated judges evaluating the debate.
+    - **Description**: Number of simulated jurors evaluating the debate.
-    - **Impact**: Affects the granularity of judge opinion changes.
+    - **Impact**: Affects the granularity of jury opinion changes.

 - `jury_class`
-    - **Description**: The type of judges used.
+    - **Description**: The type of Jury used.
 By default, the `ta.envs.utils.OpenRouterJury` object is used, which utilized a random mix of different LLMs.
-    - **Impact:** This will significantly impact what types of arguments work well when trying to convince the judges.
+    - **Impact:** This will significantly impact what types of arguments work well when trying to convince the jury.

 - `topics_path` (`str`)
     - **Description:** Path to the JSON file containing debate topics.